ThatCoolCoder/ThatCoolCoder/bio.md

 #### Favourite languages:

-For larger projects, I like C# and Rust.
+For larger projects, I will use C# or Rust.
 Python is great for smaller things.
-Java is okay but I dislike the lack of tooling consistency (eg Maven vs Ant vs ...).
-I hate JavaScript because of its implicit type conversions and other oddities.
+Java is okay but the lack of tooling consistency (eg Maven vs Ant vs ...) is somewhat annoying.
+I strongly dislike JavaScript because of the many oddities embedded in the language such as the implicit type conversions.
 For some reason, I still write JavaScript a lot though.

 #### Favourite paradigm:
-Object oriented programming mainly, but functional programming can be really useful in some situations.
+I generally structure my programs adhering to OOP, but using some functional programming techniques beside this can be helpful in many cases.

 #### Main OS:
-Manjaro Linux but I generally like all Linuces, especially Arch-based ones.
+Manjaro Linux.
+I generally like all Linux distros, especially Arch-based ones.

 #### Programs I like:
 - Godot